MLA In-Text Citations

 Once you’re through with writing and citing, run your paper through our innovative plagiarism checker!
 It’s the editor of your dreams and provides suggestions for improvement.

-Here is an example of how to create a reference for an MLA parenthetical citation website:
+Here is an example of how to create an MLA parenthetical citation for a website

 “She ran through the field with the wind blowing in her hair and a song through the breeze” (Jackson par.
 5).

-Here’s an MLA in-text citation for website example:
+Here’s an example of an MLA citation in prose for a website

 In Brenner’s meeting notes, he further shared his motivation to actively seek out and secure self help resources when he announced, “When we looked at statistical evidence, the most commonly checked out section of the library was self-help.
 This proves that patrons consistently seek out help for personal issues and wish to solve them with the help of the community’s resources” (pars.
 2-3).